vbarboza/vbarboza.github.com/index.md

 ## About me

-Full-time cat owner, ~~no-time piano, synths & keyboards~~ working with Research and Development at [IDwall](http://www.idwall.co).
+Full-time husband and cat owner, ~~no-time piano, synths & keyboards~~ working with Research and Development at [IDwall](http://www.idwall.co).
 I code Python for web backend and image processing algorithms, also having experience on embedded Linux, kernel development, C, Shell scripting, and free and open-source software projects.

 You can check my LinkedIn [here](https://www.linkedin.com/in/barboza/en).